Direct charges for the DPT program for the 2017 term (January 1 through December 31, 2017) are as follows:

-Additional expenses not charged by the university and that will vary from student to student include rent and utilities, meals, books, supplies, transportation and miscellaneous personal expenses.
-The estimated cost of books and supplies is $2,800.
-In determining a student’s eligibility for student loans and any other financial aid, the university has established $60,120 as the total annual Cost of Attendance (COA) of the DPT program.
-Costs for the 2015 and 2016 terms have not been set at this time.
+Additional expenses not charged by the university and which will vary from student to student include rent and utilities, meals, books, supplies, transportation, and miscellaneous personal expenses.
+The estimated cost of books and supplies is $1,938.
+In determining a student’s eligibility for student loans and any other financial aid, the university has established $57,430 as the total annual Cost of Attendance (COA) of the DPT program.
+Costs for the 2018 and 2019 terms have not been set at this time.

 Elon’s DPT program is participating in the federal government’s Yellow Ribbon Program, designed to assist post-9/11 veterans with secondary and post-secondary educational opportunities.
 Elon’s DPT program will contribute $5,000 to three post-9/11 veterans on a first-come, first-serve basis, which will be matched by the U.S. Department of Veterans Affairs.

 The primary source of financial assistance for physical therapy students attending Elon University is the Federal Stafford Student Loan Program.
 Graduate students may borrow up to $20,500 through the Unsubsidized Stafford Loan program.

 An unsubsidized loan is not awarded on the basis of need.
 The student is charged interest from the time the loan is disbursed until it is paid in full.
 If the interest is allowed to accumulate, it will be capitalized - that is, the interest will be added to the principal amount of the loan and will increase the amount the borrower will have to repay.
 If the choice is made to pay the interest as it accumulates, the total interest charges paid during repayment will be considerably less.
 The maximum unsubsidized loan for graduate and professional study is $20,500 per year.